-The Focus Wheel exercise helps you focus on your desire and practice the happy feelings that are necessary to fulfil your dreams.
+The Focus Wheel exercise helps you focus on your desire and practice the happy feelings that are necessary to fulfill your dreams.

 In this article, you’ll learn how to create your own Focus Wheel so you can align yourself with the vortex of your desires.

 The Focus Wheel is a self-discovery tool.
 But rather than just teaching you something about yourself, it utilizes the Law of Attraction to transform any negative feelings.